A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Conclusion

 \section{Conclusion}

-Gradient dominance property is a relaxation of the strong convexity and enjoys wide applications in machine learning and reinforcement learning (RL).
-In this paper, we propose a novel second-order algorithm, namely SHSODM, to solve the gradient-dominated stochastic optimization.
-The merit of SHSODM lies in that in each iteration, it only needs to solve an eigenvalue problem, which is computationally cheaper than solving the cubic problem required by other second-order methods such as SCRN.
-Theoretically, we prove that SHSODM achieves a sample complexity matching the best-known rate, which can be further improved by incorporating some variance reduction techniques.
-Meanwhile, we demonstrate by several experiments in the RL setting that SHSODM has a better performance than SCRN as well as TRPO, a widely used algorithm in deep RL.
-We also show that our SHSODM spends significantly less time in calculating the iteration direction than SCRN due to its condition-number-free property.
-Therefore, SHSODM is more efficient and robust in handling some ill-posed optimization problems in practice.
-For future research, one interesting direction is to apply a more general framework~\citep{he2023homogeneous} that covers HSODM as a special case to the stochastic optimization.
+Gradient dominance property enjoys wide applications in real life.
+In this paper, we extend HSODM from non-convex optimization to gradient-dominated stochastic world, which requires two extra customized strategies and differs from HSODM in nature.
+Consequently, we propose a novel stochastic second-order algorithm, SHSODM.
+It inherits the advantage of HSODM, only requiring solving an eigenvalue problem at each iteration, which is computationally cheaper than the cubic-regularized subproblem required by other second-order methods such as SCRN.
+Theoretically, we prove that SHSODM has the sample complexity matching the best-known result.
+Meanwhile, we demonstrate by several reinforcement learning tasks that SHSODM not only has a better and more stable performance than SCRN and other widely used algorithms in deep RL, but also is more efficient and robust in handling some ill-conditioned optimization problems in practice.
+For future research, one interesting direction is to apply the homogenization method to stochastic nonsmooth optimization.